Training Program Details

 The centerpiece of our training program is the weekly group long run, utilizing Jeff Galloway's unique Run/Walk system.
 We run Saturday mornings at 7:30 AM from various locations throughout the Triangle including Raleigh, Cary, Durham, Morrisville and Umstead Park.
 Check our website for details of our upcoming runs.
 Come join us for a run and bring your friends – we are always guest friendly!
 You are also encouraged to complete (2) three mile runs on your own during the week.

-Our 2019 Programs trained over 400 members who ran over 1,000 races and we’d love for you to join the team for our 2020 Summer /Fall Program.
+Our 2020 Programs trained over 300 and over 1,000 races (live and virtual) and we’d love for you to join the team for our 2021 Winter / Spring Program.
 We can help you achieve your running goals in a fun, team environment!
 We offer 8 pace groups - whether you are a Boston Qualifier, pursuing the 50 States Marathon Club or just running to finish, you'll be assured of training with others of your own ability.
 Walkers are welcome but you must be able to maintain a 15:00 - 16:00 minute per mile pace.

 We run from 14 different locations in the Triangle, a different one each week.
 The centerpiece of our training program is the weekly Saturday group long run, utilizing Jeff Galloway’s unique Run/Walk system.
 You are encouraged to complete (2) three mile runs on your own during the week.